THE OLD LIVERY STABLE

 During the restoration of this historic building, it was important to the owners to maintain the old livery stable’s historic charm while providing modern functionality to ensure a pleasurable experience for guests.

-The owners have carefully filled their space with special pieces from all over the country to carry out their vision of a romantic, French-inspired venue that their guests would love as much as the owners.
+The owners have carefully filled their space with special pieces from all over the country to carry out their vision of a historic meets chic venue that their guests would love as much as the owners.

 The restoration of Bell Mare was a marriage of the old and new and a true labor of love that the owners are proud to finally share with their special guests.